 If the inflammation affects the arteries in your neck, upper body and arms, it is called giant cell arteritis.

-Temporal, giant cell, and cranial arteritis occur when one or more arteries become inflammed, swollen, and tender.
+Temporal, giant cell, and cranial arteritis occur when one or more arteries become inflamed, swollen, and tender.

-Temporal arteritis most commonly occurs in the head, especially in the temporal arteries that branch off from a blood vessel in the neck called the carotid artery.
-However, the condition can affect almost any medium-to-large artery anywhere in the body.
+Temporal arteritis commonly occurs in the the arteries around the temples (temporal arteries).
+These vessels branch off from the carotid artery in the neck.
+However, the condition can occur in medium-to-large arteries in other places in the body.

-The cause is unknown, but is believed to be partly due to a faulty immune response.
-The disorder has been associated with severe infections and the use of high doses of antibiotics.
+The cause of the condition is unknown.
+It is believed to be due in part to a faulty immune response.
+The disorder has been linked to severe infections and the use of high doses of antibiotics.

-The disorder may develop along with or after polymyalgia rheumatica.
-Giant cell arteritis is almost always seen in people over age 50, but it may sometimes occur in younger people.
+The problem may develop with or following another inflammatory disorder known as polymyalgia rheumatica.
+Giant cell arteritis almost always occurs in people over age 50.
 It is rare in people of African descent.
-There is some evidence that it runs in families.
+The condition may run in families.

-Other symptoms that may occur with this disease:
+Other symptoms that may occur with this disease, including:

 Blood tests may include: